Afroasiatic languages: Timeline

 There is no consensus as to when Proto-Afroasiatic was spoken.
 The absolute latest date for when Proto-Afroasiatic could have been extant is c.
-4000 BCE, after which Egyptian and the Semitic languages are firmly attested.
+4000 BCE, after which the existence of the clearly distinct Egyptian and the Semitic languages is firmly attested.
 However, in all likelihood these languages began to diverge well before this hard boundary.
 The estimations offered by scholars as to when Proto-Afroasiatic was spoken vary widely, ranging from 18,000 BCE to 8,000 BCE.
 An estimate at the youngest end of this range still makes Afroasiatic the oldest proven language family.
 Contrasting proposals of an early emergence, Tom Güldemann has argued that less time may have been required for the divergence than is usually assumed, as it is possible for a language to rapidly restructure due to areal contact, with the evolution of Chadic (and likely also Omotic) serving as pertinent examples.